PBearson/ESP32_Flash_Encryption_Tutorial/README.md

 idf.py build flash monitor
 ```

-When the serial terminal connects to the ESP32, you should see that the bootloader, partition table, and firmware are all encrypted:
+When the serial terminal connects to the ESP32, you should see that the bootloader, partition table, and firmware are all encrypted.
+If you see errors, continue to read.

 ![image](https://user-images.githubusercontent.com/11084018/158298515-6e9a4f03-aceb-4077-ae67-d2e44b9dcca5.png)